 Bearing witness

 The United States entered World War II in December 1941, after the bombing of Pearl Harbor by the Japanese.
-With Japan now considered an enemy state, part of the U.S. response in 1942 was to order more than 110,000 people of Japanese ancestry living on the west coast and in…
+With Japan now considered an enemy state, part of the U.S. response in 1942 was to order more than 110,000 people of Japanese ancestry living on the west coast and in Hawaii into forced interment in…

 The Selkirk Loop